Blue Hole (Red Sea): Fatalities

-The Blue Hole itself is no more dangerous than any other Red Sea dive site but diving through the Arch, a submerged tunnel, which lies within the Blue Hole site, is an extreme dive that has resulted in many accidents and fatalities.
+The Blue Hole itself is no more dangerous than any other Red Sea dive site but diving through the Arch, a submerged tunnel which lies within the Blue Hole site, is an extreme dive that has resulted in many accidents and fatalities.

 The number of Blue Hole fatalities is not accurately recorded; one source estimates 130 divers died during the fifteen-year period from 1997 to 2012, averaging over eight per year, another claims as many as 200.
 This includes some snorkelling deaths at the surface unrelated to diving the Arch.
-The Egyptian Chamber For Diving & Watersports (CDWS) now stations a policeman at the Blue Hole to ensure divers are diving with a certified guide who will make sure safety procedures are followed.
+The Egyptian Chamber For Diving & Watersports now stations a policeman at the Blue Hole to ensure divers are diving with a certified guide who will make sure safety procedures are followed.

 The ceiling of the Arch is 55 m (170 ft) deep, which requires suitable training and equipment as 40 metres is generally considered the limit for recreational diving.
 The Arch presents little problem for suitably equipped and competent technical divers.
 The main challenge is gas management because any delays or errors at this depth, plus the time to negotiate the horizontal section, will need more than a single tank of breathing gas to do safely.
 If gas is not carefully planned the diver may lack sufficient gas for the decompression stops or run out of gas altogether.

 The main reasons suggested for the accident rate include that the: